Maximize tax savings

 The employer must provide email id and mobile number of the authorised person.

 Employers must provide details of the contact person like a manager.
-The details required are: Name, Date of Birth, Gender and Contact details.
+The details required are: Name, Date of Birth, Gender PAN, Designation date of joining and address details.

 The identifiers are the license information that the employer needs to provide.

 The employment details required to be provided are the Employee strength, Gender, Type of activities, Wages above limit and Total wages.